THEATRE: Tartuffe, Swan Theatre, Stratford, until Feb 23

 Kenilworth Arts Festival, Thurs Sept 20 – Sat Sept 29

-Newly-wed GBBO finalist Ruby Tandoh, MOBO award-winning pianist Zoe Rahman and Man Booker Prize nominated Irish author Donal Ryan are among the guests lined up for the third Kenilworth Arts Festival.
-Joining them on an eclectic bill are more than 40 acclaimed writers, musicians and artists including US songwriter Bon Iver associate S Carey whose growing fan base includes Sufjan Stevens and Taylor Swift no less, and the very best writers from the region such as Kit de Waal and Mike Gayle.
-Events will be taking place in Priory Theatre Kenilworth Castle.
-The festival kicks off with an appearance from Great British Bake Off 2013 finalist and food writer Ruby Tandoh on Sept 20 at the Talisman Theatre who will be talking about her latest book, Eat Up! celebrating the fun and pleasure of food, and arms readers against expensive fad diets and food crazes.
+Newly-wed GBBO finalist Ruby Tandoh, MOBO award-winning pianist Zoe Rahman and Man Booker Prize nominated Irish author Donal Ryan have been among the guests lined up for the third Kenilworth Arts Festival.
+Joining them on the eclectic 10-day bill are more than 40 acclaimed writers, musicians and artists including US songwriter Bon Iver associate S Carey this Saturday night whose growing fan base includes Sufjan Stevens and Taylor Swift supported by one of the UK’s finest young singer-songwriters Billie Marten, and the very best writers from the region such as Kit de Waal and Mike Gayle.

 Tickets range from £7 (for one-off events) to £45 (for a Literary Weekend Pass).
 For the full line-up, see: kenilworthartsfestival